Principality of Muzaka: Religious Foundations

 Rulers of the Muzaka had also made significant religious constructions.
-In Kastoria (modern-day Greece), the two brothers, Teodor II Muzaka and Stoya Muzaka, had constructed the Church of St. Athanasius of Mouzaki after their father Andrea II conquered it from the Serbian King Marko Mrnjavcevic.
+In Kastoria (modern-day Greece), the two brothers, Teodor II and Stoya, had constructed the Church of St. Athanasius of Mouzaki after their father Andrea II conquered Kastoria from the Serbian King Marko Mrnjavcevic.

-Another notable construction was the Holy Trinity Church, Lavdar, which was built in 1470 by Chiranna Zenevisi, the consort of the principality, and her husband Andrea III Muzaka.
+Another notable construction was the Holy Trinity Church of Lavdar, which was built in 1470 by Chiranna Zenevisi, the consort of the principality, and her husband Andrea III Muzaka.
 Gjin II Muzaka also built the Saint Mary church in Bungë (English: Sessile oak forest) near the village Zerec, few km from Lavdar.
 He was buried by this church, as were his wife and his mother Chiranna.
 In the same fashion, their descendants built another church dedicated to Saint George in the nearby Arostë (Erosto).

 Political Marriages

 To extend the influence of the principality, a series of political marriages occurred between the Muzaka and other influential Albanian families.
 Teodor I Muzaka had married a daughter of “Paul of Ohrid” whom historians consider to may have been the Albanian noble Pal Gropa.
 Another marriage occurred with the Gropa family between Chiranna Muzaka and Andrea Gropa.
 According to the Albanian chronicler Gjon Muzaka, after the death of Andrea Gropa, he had left no heirs, thus his domains became annexed by the Muzaka principality through the rights of his widow, Chiranna.
-Other marriages between different noble families have occurred with the Arianiti, Dukagjini, Mataranga, Balsha and the Zenebishi.
+Another marriage occurred between Comita Muzaka and Balša II.
+After the death of Andrea II, Balša II would inherit Vlorë and Kaninë from his father-in-law.
+Other marriages between different noble families have occurred with the Arianiti, Dukagjini, Mataranga and the Zenebishi.